-They can also offer you rules of thumb – psychologists call them heuristics – that allow you to make better decisions in your daily life.
+They can also offer you rules of thumb – psychologists call them heuristics – that help you to make better decisions in your daily life.

-Charlie Munger, Warren Buffett’s older and smarter (but poorer) investment partner, has long focused on the importance of mental models.
+Charlie Munger, Warren Buffett’s investment partner who is older and smarter, has long focused on the importance of mental models.
 In fact, Munger attributes his worldly success to one thing: identifying a set of mental models and applying them to investing.

 Munger is not alone.
-Many of the world’s top investors – George Soros, Ray Dalio – attribute their success to applying the right mental models to the right situations.
+Many of the world’s top investors – including George Soros and Ray Dalio – attribute their success to applying the right mental models to the right situations.

 I have dubbed these kinds of mental models “critically counterintuitive” rules.